Physical Therapy Treatments For Benign Paroxysmal Positional Vertigo (BPPV)

 Often, the cause of vertigo is not known, but there are some risk factors.

-Head trauma, aging, and infection can all cause the crystals in your inner ear to loosen.
+Aging and infection can also cause the crystals in your inner ear to loosen, making you more susceptible to BPPV.

 As a result, physical therapy for seniors often focuses on vertigo as well as these other conditions, in order to reduce fall risk.

-There is some evidence that BPPV is hereditary, and it is more common in women.
+There is also some evidence that BPPV is hereditary, and it’s more common in women.

 Diagnosing Benign Paroxysmal Positional Vertigo